 Survey and Mapping Division Search is to enable you to know whether or not the land you are about to acquire is plotted or not.
 The search will also help disclose survey activities on the land and any application for title of the land in question from other parties.
 However, it is advisable to send a Licensed surveyor there yourself to survey the land and compare it to the site plan given to you by the vendor.
 This will help you know whether or not the site plan given to you by the vendor is for the land in question.
 People normally give site plan for different lands, and your search at the survey and mapping may reveal that the land is plotted but actually it may not be the land you are about to buy.
 So to be on the safer side, send your own licensed and qualified surveyor to plot the land and later send the site plan from your surveyor to survey and mapping division to conduct search on the site plan.
 Even though getting your own surveyor from the survey and mapping division comes at a cost, but it is worth it.

 A search at the land registration division will help the buyer to authenticate the ownership certificate tendered in by the vendor/ seller.
 At the land registration division, you will also be informed whether or not the land is registered, and in whose name it is registered.
 Vital information like this will guide the buyer in making the right decision.

-Some of the lands are not registered and the seller may convince you to buy and register afterwards.
+Some of the lands are not registered and the seller may convince you to buy and register afterward.
 This is normally dangerous because the risk involved is very high.
-It is so because, the seller may end up going behind to sell it to another buyer and the one who eventually registers first at the land registration division of the Lands commission becomes the true owner of the land in question.
-So, it is always advisable to buy a registered land.
+It is so because the seller may end up going behind to sell it to another buyer and the one who eventually registers first at the land registration division of the Lands commission becomes the true owner of the land in question.
+So, it is always advisable to buy registered land.
 When the land in question is not registered, kindly suggest to the seller to register before any transaction is done.